Join 1k+ Subscribers

 Yes, that Damien Lewis.
 British acting royalty.
 Leading roles in international hits like Homeland, Billions and Wolf Hall.
 And also the bloke who played Colonel Richard Winters in Band of Brothers—the very man Dingle had saluted during his time on set.

+Keeping it casual, Dingle calls over and they have a brief, warm exchange.
 Thirty seconds of friendly chat.
 A “good to see you, mate” kind of thing.
 The lights go green.
 They go their separate ways.

-His colleagues are sitting there, stunned.
-Eventually, one of them just blurts out:
+And then there’s silence.
+His colleagues are stunned.
+Eventually, one blurts out:

 “Well, go on then, what the hell was that all about?!
 Are you seriously on first name terms with one of the biggest actors in the country?!
 Who even are you?!”

 Dingle just shrugged.
 Said nothing.
 Kept them guessing.
+Iconic behaviour, really.

 But the man on the bike?
 The man he briefly caught up with?
 Let’s talk about him.